robinmenninga/ASUS-PRIME-x570-PRO-Version-Checker-Ruby/README.md

-# ASUS-PRIME-x570-PRO-bios-and-chipset-check
+# ASUS PRIME x570 PRO Version Checker
 Script that checks if you have the latest PRIME x570-PRO bios, audio driver and chipset, made in ruby.

-Currently only works on Windows.
+Only works on Windows.

 # Gem requirements
 - httparty